juancumbeq/platzi-react-with-vite-tailwind/README.md

 # [FLOW FOR CREATING A NEW ORDER]()

-Once we got all the products selected we can proceed with the checkout, in our application this means to add the entire cart to a orders list.
-To do that there must be another react state in the context component, so we can manipulate that state from other points in the application.
+Once we have all the selected products, we can proceed with the checkout.
+In our application, this means adding the entire cart to an orders list.
+To do this, there must be another React state in the context component so that we can manipulate that state from other parts of the application.

 Context: